-- 10 - (b) By electronic means The proxy form can be electronically lodged with Boardroom through BSIP at https://investor.boardroomlimited.com.
+In hard copy form: In the case of an appointment made in hard copy form, the proxy form must be deposited with: (i) Boardroom, 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor - (ii) By email to bsr.helpdesk@boardroomlimited.com - (b) By electronic means The proxy form can be electronically lodged with Boardroom through BSIP at https://investor.boardroomlimited.com.
 Kindly refer to the Administrative Guide for the AGM on the procedures for electronic lodgement of proxy form via BSIP.
-Please ensure ALL the particulars as required in the proxy form is on Monday.
-22 April 2024 at 10.00 a.m.
+Please ensure ALL the particulars as required in the proxy form are completed, signed and dated accordingly.
+Last date and time for lodging the proxy form is on Monday, 22 April 2024 at 10.00 a.m.
 Any authority pursuant to which such an appointment is made by a power of attorney must be deposited with Boardroom at the address stated under item (7)(a)(i) not less than 48 hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
 A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed.
 For a corporate member who has appointed an authorised representative, please deposit the ORIGINAL certificate of appointment of authorised representative should be executed in the following manner:

-(a) If the corporate member has a common seal, the certificate of appointment of authorised representative should be executed in under seal in accordance with the constitution of the corporate member. (b) If the corporate member does not have a common seal, the certificate of appointment of authorised representative should be executed in the following manner: 11. - (b) If the corporate member does not have a common seal, the certificate of appointment of authorised representative should be affixed with the rubber stamp of the corporate member (if any) and executed by at least two authorised officers, of whom one shall be a director; or any director and/or authorised officers in accordance with the laws of the country under which the corporate member is incorporated.
+(a) If the corporate member has a common seal, the certificate of appointment of authorised representative should be executed under seal in accordance with the constitution of the corporate member does not have a common seal, the certificate of appointment of authorised representative should be executed under seal in accordance with the constitution of the corporate member does not have a common seal, the certificate of appointment of authorised representative should be executed under seal in accordance with the constitution of the corporate member. - (b) If the corporate member does not have a common seal, the certificate of appointment of authorised representative should be affixed with the rubber stamp of the corporate member (if any) and executed by at least two authorised officers, of whom one shall be a director; or any director and/or authorised officers in accordance with the laws of the country under which the corporate member is incorporated.

 12. By submitting the duly executed Proxy Form, the member and his/her proxy(ies) consent to the Company (and/or its agents/service providers) collecting, using and disclosing the personal data therein in accordance with the Personal Data Protection Act 2010 for the purpose of the 26th AGM and any adjournment thereof.